gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Never heard of one coming on as quickly as this."

 "Give it a rest," I snapped.
 "I can't afford a magician good enough to take this off me.
 And even if I could, what would I say to Sehdie?
-I can't---"
+I can't—"

 "Damn Sehdie!" he exploded.
 The jar of salve jumped as he thumped the table.
 "And damn you for an idiot, swearing an idiot oath like that.
 This is your soul